-Cash-pool receivables constitutes a cash-pool arrangement with Volkswagen International Belgium S.A.
+Cash-pool receivables constitutes a cash-pool arrangement with Volkswagen International Belgium N.V.

-All balances are at the free disposal of the Company and bear market interest rates, except for the bank balance of VWGSA described below.
+All balances are at the free disposal of the Company and bear market interest rates.
 The cash-pool receivable is carried at amortized cost and an allowance for ECL is not recognized, because it is receivable on demand.
 VIF's maximum exposure to credit risk in relation to cash-pool receivables are represented by the carrying amounts for each respective year, as illustrated above.

-Of the above balances as stated above, TEUR 7.294 (2020: TEUR 7.519; 2019: TEUR 7.292) relates to the bank balance of VWGSA received by VIF to settle debts of VWGSA.
+Of the above balances as stated above as of 31 December 2021, TEUR 7.294 as relates to the bank balance of VWGSA received by VIF to settle debts of VWGSA.
 Refer to disclosures the in Prepayments note above for more details in this regard.